 Rishikesh is the yoga capital of the world and year round attracts world famous guru’s, yoga instructors and back in the 60’s, The Beatles.
 The clan travelled to Rishikesh in 1968 to attend a transcendental meditation course at the now abandoned Ashram of Maharishi Mahesh.
 The Ashram has since been known as The Beatles Ashram and although there are no remnants of the Beatles left here it has become an overgrown jungle of run down buildings and amazing street art.
 It was probably one of the coolest places to visit in Rishikesh and really unique.

 After my 3 weeks zenning out in Rishikesh I headed further North with my new travelling companion Kelly.
 The weather across India is heating up so the small town of Dharamkot nestled in the Himalayan foothills was calling us.
 We had heard a lot of good things about this region, mainly referred to as Dharamsala.
 We caught an overnight bus to Mcleod Ganj, a Tibetan settlement and home of the Dalai Lama and just around the valley sits Dharamkot.
 There are no streets in Dharamkot so it was a change to be withdrawn from all the traffic noise associated with most places in India.
-We arrived early in the morning and wandered around until we guesthouse to stay in.
+We arrived early in the morning and wandered around until we found a guesthouse to stay in.
 After dropping our bags we headed to get some breakfast and from this point on things started to seem quite strange in this small town.
 Upon leaving Dharamkot 3 days later I was still trying to work out what the town was all about.

 As we wandered along the paths, through the fields and over the mounds of dirt everyone we engaged conversation with for directions or help barely seemed to know anything.
 We were sent all over the place trying to navigate the town going over and under fences, across creeks, up hills.
 We ran into a child who kept repeating ‘The Force” in a trans state, a man who fed us fruit and tried to convince us to ‘touch’ other people because its really important and participated in a yoga class where the teacher called us different names and laughed the whole time.
 It felt as if we had fallen down the rabbit hole into wonderland where everything is slightly off kilter, or as if there was some kind of conspiracy behind the town.
 Following this bizarre day, Kelly and I felt the need to down two bottles of wine and laugh off all the strange happenings of our first day in Dharamkot.